Rising British rapper Cadet killed in late-night car crash

-British rapper Cadet has died in a car accident on the way to a performance.
+U.K. hip-hop stars have paid tribute to rising rapper Cadet, who was killed in a car crash early Saturday on the way to a performance in central England.

-Management of the 28-year-old musician says he was a passenger in a taxi that crashed early Saturday in central England.
-He had been due to perform at nearby Keele University.
+Management of the 28-year-old musician says he was a passenger in a taxi that collided with another vehicle near Keele University, where he was due to perform a late-night gig.

-Staffordshire Police says a 28-year-old man died in a two-car collision in the village of Betley, 150 miles (240 kilometers) northwest of London.
+Staffordshire Police says a 28-year-old man died in a two-car collision at about 1:30 a.m. in the village of Betley, 150 miles (240 kilometers) northwest of London.
 The drivers of both vehicles were seriously hurt.

-On Instagram the family of the rapper, whose real name is Blaine Cameron Johnson, thanked fans for their support and promised to "share with you any information as and when we can."

 Sign Up and Save